 So, uh, Laura Lee just reviewed a bunch of counterfeit beauty products — and it immediately bothered me.

-And although some of these videos make a very good point (that fake makeup pales in comparison to the real stuff), most of them fail to clarify one MAJOR thing.
+Although some of these videos make a very good point (that fake makeup pales in comparison to the real stuff), most of them fail to clarify the clear and present danger.

-Buying cheap makeup from an unauthorized retailer is really fucking dangerous.
+Buying cheap makeup from an unauthorized retailer is really fucking risky.

 YouTubers might write a brief warning letter in the description box, but let's be real — not very many people will bother to read that.